feathersui/feathersui-starling/documentation/help/markdown/tab-bar.md

 The `selectedIndex` property indicates the zero-based index of the currently selected tab.

-## Skinning a Tab Bar
+## Skinning a `TabBar`

 Except for a couple of layout properties, most of the skinning happens on the tabs.
-For full details about what skin and style properties are available, see the [TabBar API reference](../api-reference/feathers/controls/TabBar.html).
+For full details about what skin and style properties are available, see the [`TabBar` API reference](../api-reference/feathers/controls/TabBar.html).
 We'll look at a few of the most common properties below.

 ### Layout

 For layout, you can set the `direction` property to `DIRECTION_HORIZONTAL` or `DIRECTION_VERTICAL`.
 The `gap` property sets the extra space, measured in pixels, between tabs.

-### Targeting a TabBar in a theme
+### Targeting a `TabBar` in a theme

 If you are creating a [theme](themes.html), you can set a function for the default styles like this: